 They say the Giant's Causeway was the stomping ground of giant Finn McCool, who lived in these parts nearly two thousand years ago.
 How else can you explain the chimney stacks that mark his house?
 The organ he built for his musical son Oisín?
 Or the giant boot he left on the shore?

 Discover the story for yourself.
 Come to the Giant's Causeway Visitor Experience and explore the science, myth and legends that surround the Giant's Causeway.

 Hear the stories of the people who have called this coastline home.
 Find out about the wildlife that inhabits the area.
 Watch the Giant's Causeway form before your eyes and spot clues to prove that Finn really did exist.

-Purchase your tickets to the Giant's Causeway Visitor Experience and you'll have the use of a multi-lingual audio guide to help you discover your Giant's Causeway story in English, French, German, Spanish, Italian, Polish, Russian, Japanese or Mandarin.
+Purchase your tickets to the Giant's Causeway Visitor Experience and you'll have the use of a multi-lingual audio guide to help you discover your Giant's Causeway story in English, French, German, Spanish, Italian, Polish, Russian, Portuguese, Dutch, Japanese or Mandarin.

 Four walking trails will give you the chance to explore the Giant's Causeway at your own pace.
 Colour coded, the trails are designed for all levels of fitness, incorporating the Giant's Causeway stones, stunning cliff-top vistas and spectacular seascapes.